MohammadrezaFarahmand/Shopping-store/README.md

 You will also see an
 Launches
-See the section about [running tests](htts:/faogiu.irrt-ado/n-ttfooefo Builds the app for pro
+See the section about [running tests](htts:/faogiu.irrt-ado/n-ttfooefo Builds the app for pr
 It correctly bundles React in production md ndoptiihebl oe The build is minified and the filename inc
 Your app is re